 - If there is clay soil in your lawn, it can be settled by using the aeration technique.
 Aerating the clay soil will allow the soil to absorb a good amount of nutrients and oxygen deep down to the root system of the grass.
 Hence, grass will be nourished and stay healthy.

 - If the damage is caused due to pests’ invasion/infestation, then you must go for the pest killer first.
 Your problem will be solved by using any good quality killer to eliminate the pests from your lawn.
 After the removal of pests, follow up with the top dressing and replacing that patch of sod with a new one.

 - Avoid frequent and unnecessary mowing your lawn otherwise, you will get so many holes and lumps in your lawn.
 Scheduling mowing and changing patterns every time is good.
 Moreover, do not hand over the mowers to the kids as they are notorious, and they might mow some areas too much or some too little, which will cause future problems.

-Fertilization is another technique to improve a lumpy lawn.
-Using a good fertilizer for your lawn will make the grass healthier, enriched, and thicker that would be enough to cover up all the lumps.
+- Using a good fertilizer for your lawn will make the grass healthier, enriched, and thicker that would be enough to cover up all the lumps.
 Thick grass will also be supported in fighting against diseases and insects that can cause lumps.
 Remember to get fertilizer that contains high nitrogen content.

 James, the D.I.Y Expert, graduated with a Bachelor’s degree in Horticulture from Colorado State University.
 Love writing blog posts and guides to help others learn how to garden!